senecajs/senecajs.org/src/pages/get-started/index.md

 {"when":1436536799159,"product":"mbm07t","name":"Apple","price":1.99,"id":"ny09dx"}
 ```

-You need to do this using `curl` on the command line, as it has to be a HTTP POST request.
-Also note the need for the correct content type header: `application/json`.
+You can do this using `curl` on the command line, to create a HTTP POST request.
+Note the need for the correct content type header: `application/json`.

 Look at the logging output of all services.
 You'll be able to trace the action identifiers and transaction identifiers across all the services.